ecluse:ecluse-core

 Authentication

-The client accepts an injected bearer token and attaches it to every request; it never originates credential policy.
+Every request here carries an injected bearer token (or none); this module never originates credential policy.
 Which token to send on which request is the request pipeline's authority model, decided upstream of this module.

 Synopsis